-Saline Infusion Sonography (SIS) is a special type of sonogram or ultrasound of the uterus that provides a more in-depth evaluation of the uterine cavity.
+Saline Infusion Sonography (SIS) (also called Sonohysterography or Saline Infusion Sonogram) is a special type of sonogram or ultrasound of the uterus that provides a more in-depth evaluation of the uterine cavity.

 Sonohysterography is used to determine the underlying causes of abnormal vaginal bleeding.

 It is prescribed for women who experience symptoms that indicate a problem with their uterus, such as:

 SIS can be used to diagnose a number of medical conditions including:

 - Uterine fibroids

 - An abnormally shaped uterus

 - Uterine cancer

 What to expect during your Saline Infusion Sonogram:

 During this minimally invasive procedure, a sterile saline solution is injected through the cervix, via a catheter, in order to capture images of the uterus.
 The pairing of ultrasound technology with fluid produces a more detailed image than a sonogram alone.
 The appointment will take about 30 minutes.